cncf/tag-security/assessments/projects/keycloak/self-assessment.md

 **Intended Use**

 Keycloak is an OpenSource Identity and Access Management Solution for Modern Applications, API and Services.
-Focusing on being easily deployed, providing a complete set of modern lightweight Identity Provider capabilities and allowing Developers to incorporate all relevant security capabilities into their applications with minimal effort.
+It focuses on ease of deployment, providing a complete set of modern lightweight Identity Provider capabilities and allowing Developers to incorporate all relevant security capabilities into their applications with minimal effort.

 ### Target Users
 *   For **Operators and security administrators** to provide IAM/IDM capabilities for modern applications and APIs.
 Including user and role provisioning, integrating with other parts of infrastructure (other Identity Providers, LDAP Servers, custom user storage), base set of audit and logging capabilities, user session management, enforcing required user actions (eg. password update) or custom authentication flows to adhere to specific company policies, define password policies, manage registered clients applications, etc.
-*   For **Application Developers** to allow providing strong and modern security means into their applications with minimal effort.
-Leveraging a set of out of the box capabilities like login, registration, user self management or administration and provisioning UIs.
-Reducing risk of security flaws if such features are separately implemented in applications by developers.
-Improving application security and maintenance by allowing upgrades and adopting necessary enhancements into application by upgrading IdP without requiring changes into application codebase itself.
+*   For **Application Developers** to allow for strong and modern security in their applications with minimal effort.
+Developers can leverage a set of out-of-the-box capabilities such as login, registration, user self management or administration and UI provisioning.
+Use of Keycloak can reduce risk of security flaws if such features are separately implemented in applications by developers.
+It further improves application security and maintenance by allowing upgrades and adopting necessary enhancements into the application by upgrading IdP without requiring changes into application codebase itself.
 *   For **Application End Users** to provide them with strong modern authentication means (SCA, MFA, W3C WebAuthn) and advanced user self management capabilities (edit profile, register and manage additional multi factor authentication means, manage their SSO sessions, manage their application consents)

 ### Use Cases
 *   Standalone Identity Provider (OpenID Connect, SAML 2.0)
 *   Standalone Authorization Server (OAuth 2.0)
 *   Central Authorization solution (User Managed Access - UMA 2.0).